 My cab passed under the Bridge of Lies and kept on for a few more meters only to pull up where the ascending street met the square.
 I paid the man, took my staff and looked around for a bit to get my bearings.
 Across the square a row of colorful buildings gazed at me with their characteristic narrow roof-windows which look like the slit eyes of a monster peeking through its hideout.
 A distinctive element decorating many of the local rooftops.
 Little square was not that little after all.

 Eventually I started walking back towards the bridge.
 Before getting there I stopped at the corner in front of a peach and yellow building with eloquent decorations around the windows.
-Hotel Casa Luxembourg would be my home for the next couple of days.
+Hotel Casa Luxembourg (review) would be my home for the next couple of days.

 My first impression of the upper town was nostalgic.
 The buildings around, obstruct any optical connection of the old city with the modern part of Sibiu, inducing this romantic mood you always get when you visit a medieval town, untouched enough to drag you into the illusion of a past era.
 I felt the same walking around Sighisoara—an equally gorgeous city.